-Winter at Camden
+Winter Time at Camden State Park

 The park offers snowshoe rentals and houses a variety of different trails for snow shoeing, hiking, and cross-country skiing.
-They also have nearly 8 miles of un-groomed snowmobile trails within the park and many groomed trails that follow HWY 23 from Marshall to Camden!
+They also have nearly 8 miles of un-groomed snowmobile trails within the park and many groomed trails that follow Highway 23 from Marshall to Camden!
 If you are in the hiking mood, take the Dakota Valley Trail for a beautiful snow covered overlook of the Redwood River Valley.
 While hiking you may see a variety of wildlife!
 Camden has many birding opportunities, and in winter you will commonly see a ring-necked pheasant, wild turkeys, red-tailed hawks, downy woodpeckers, and snow buntings.